Definition:

 3. Search and recommendation tools help consumers discover niche products.

-4. The sum of sales of niche products can equal or exceed sales of hits.
+4. The combined sales of niche products can equal or exceed the sales of hit products.

-1. Infinite choices: Vast catalog of products or content available.
+1. Endless choices: Vast catalog of products or content available.

-2. Reduced costs: Less need for physical stocks and traditional distribution.
+2. Reduced costs: Less need for physical inventory and traditional distribution.

-3. Niche markets: Attention to specific and segmented interests.
+3. Niche markets: Focusing on specific and segmented interests.

-4. Democratization of production: Easier for independent creators to reach an audience.
+4. Democratization of production: Easier access for independent creators to reach an audience.

-5. Democratization of distribution: Digital platforms facilitate access to the market.
+5. Democratization of distribution: Digital platforms facilitate market access.

 Examples of Long Tail in different sectors:

-1. E-commerce: Amazon offers millions of products, many of which are niche items.
+1. E-commerce: Amazon offering millions of products, many of which are niche items.

-2. Music streaming: Spotify has a vast catalog, including independent artists.
+2. Music streaming: Spotify with a vast catalog, including independent artists.

-3. Video streaming: Netflix with a wide library of films and series, including niche content.
+3. Video streaming: Netflix with a wide library of movies and series, including niche content.

-4. Publishing: Self-publishing platforms like Amazon Kindle Direct Publishing.
+4. Publishing: Self-publishing platforms such as Amazon Kindle Direct Publishing.

-5. Software: App stores with millions of applications available.
+5. Software: App stores with millions of apps available.

 1. For consumers: